PCMDI/pcmdi.github.io/CMIP6/Guide/dataManagers.md

 ### ESGF node installation

 Refer to the installer wiki for information.
-We support RHEL and CentOS  6 or 7. https://github.com/ESGF/esgf-installer/wiki
+We support RHEL 6 and CentOS 6 or 7. https://github.com/ESGF/esgf-installer/wiki

 ### Data preparation

 DRS tool (if data needs organization) and mapfile preparation.
-See
+See:

 http://esgf.github.io/esgf-prepare/